“There is a crack in everything/That’s how the light gets in” – Leonard Cohen.

 Thank you for off gassing your experience- thank you for demanding more from this culture.
 Your struggle is seen- you are letting in the light.
 You too are part of this revolution.

 I am glad that people are talking about Maternal Mental Health this week.
 There are a lot of practitioners and organizations who are providing excellent care and support in this arena.
-But we need to be doing more than “screening prenatally” or doing damage control after the fact.
+But we need to be doing even more than screening prenatally or doing damage control after the fact.
 The entire structure of how we think about women’s bodies, birthing, parenting and mental health (nevermind the intersection of all these things) needs to be flipped on its head.
 And we need to keep talking and we need to keep marching forward in the postpartum revolution-

 Resources for Maternal Mental Health Services:

 If you feel your safety or the safety of your baby is at risk, call 911 or head to an emergency room.
 Most people will find their need is less immediate and severe but that doesn’t mean you shouldn’t bother seeking it out.
 There are many resources on this website.